bradhoward1/Server-Assisted-Patient-Monitoring/README.md

 [![Build Status](https://travis-ci.com/BME547-Summer2020/final-project-audibuild.svg?token=EEjxyoKhwHKXwyPzUy4i&branch=master)](https://travis-ci.com/BME547-Summer2020/final-project-audibuild)
 # Final Project

 This README.md file provides an in depth analysis of the functionality of the final-project-audibuild repository.

+##### NOTE: THE BUILD ERRORS ARE OCCURRING BECAUSE THE SERVER IS UNABLE TO ACCESS THE DATABASE DUE TO SECURITY ISSUES WITH PUBLIC PASSWORDS ON GITHUB

 ## Cloud Server